 Control the flow of sugars and hormones to control how fast each branch grows.
 Favor the extension of old branches by suppressing the growth of new side branches.
 Favor branches that grow upward over ones that dangle down.
 And control the sharing of energy through the whole tree to favor bright branches over dark.
 Favor Bright is one of the strongest parameters in The Grove the heavily controls the shape of your tree.

-Trees regulate growth with hormones.
-Different parts of a tree synthesize these hormone molecules.
-Hormones get distributed through the branches and have an effect on each cell they reach.
-They are a means of communciation, the smart parts of the tree tell the rest of it what to do.
+Trees regulate growth with hormones, which are molecules that flow through the branches and have an effect on the cells they reach.
+They are a means of communication, giving the sensory parts of the tree a way to tell the other parts what to do.

-Favor Current helps the tree get a good start in getting toward light.
-But when the tree grows older a different effect shows up.
+Favor End helps the tree get a good start in growing towards light.
+But when the tree grows older, a different effect shows up.
 The hormone that suppresses side branches only travels a limited distance from the branch tip that created it.
-After that side branches can freely grow, and the tree now needs to favor the best performing branches, those with most leaves and those harvesting most light.
+After this, side branches can freely grow, and the tree now needs to favor the best performing branches, those with most leaves and those harvesting most light.
 These are the branches that will keep the tree healthy.

 With favor bright, the power of the branch is entirely up to the light it receives.
 Without getting any backup from the rest of the tree, the branch can quickly dwindle when the growing tree overshadows itself.
 The loss of energy adds up, because a low power branch will also create less leaves with less capacity for photosynthesis.

 Turn it down to more freely share energy through the tree.
 Bright branches on top will support the lower branches and keep them healthy for longer.